 Central Services and Conveniences

 There will be central laundry room with coin-operated washers and dryers to be provided by a third- party vendor.
 Sufficient yard space between building areas will allow tenants to hang dry clothes as an alternative to using the commercial dryers.
-A recreation room and facilities will also be provided.

 Day to Day Management